Mushroom Farm, White Street, Martham

 After the closure of the railway at Martham in February 1959, alternative arrangements for transporting the mushrooms were made and it was decided to only deliver to Birmingham.
 A lorry was purchased and a night-driver hired; two vehicles and drivers were used for deliveries to Yarmouth and Norwich.
 Mushrooms not required for local sales were taken to the wholesale markets by a contractor.
 Over the years more sheds were constructed and a canteen with facilities for the workers, who by then numbered about 100, was also added.
 New types of mushrooms were developed, the business thrived and there were plans to update the premises or move to another site, but these plans never materialised.

-The mushroom farm was sold in the early 1990s and closed five years later, in 1995.
+The Bradfields sold the mushroom farm in the early 1990’s and after a continued effort to keep it going as a mushroom farm the new owner diversified into fattening new-born ducks.
+At one time over 40,000 ducks were reared there every week before being sold to the wholesale trade but that business did not last long and the site finally closed in 1995.
 The buildings stood empty for many years until a fire destroyed most of them in March 2014.
 At the height of the blaze more than 40 firefighters were tackling the flames which spread over three buildings.

-In 2018 Persimmon Homes and Norfolk Land Ltd obtained planning permission to redevelop the site and by 2020 many of the 225 new homes had been completed.
+In 2018 Persimmon Homes and Norfolk Land Ltd obtained planning permission to redevelop the site and by 2022, 225 new homes had been built.

 Click a thumbnail for a close-up and scroll through all the images from there.